PauloGrosso/Robot-Car/joystick/README.md

 ## About This Project
 This is the earlier design of the robot vehicle project using wired joystick control.
 This project can be served as a guide for controlling other mechanical system such as robot arms.

-Please see [here](https://github.com/YiChiMa/robot-car) for more details.
+Please see [here](https://github.com/YiChiMa/robot-car) for the latest design.

 ## Components